-Spring waltzes in on cheerful breezes, bringing inspiration with every whirl and twirl.
-Take cues from this delightful season, and step up your style with fresh decorating ideas to welcome spring for the front door and beyond.
+As spring waltzes in on cheerful breezes, take cues from this delightful season, and step up your style with fresh decorating ideas for the front door and beyond.

 Welcome guests with a ring of sunny forsythia.
 Start with a loosely shaped sunburst grapevine wreath, then trim the long branches of a forsythia bush, and weave through.